markeahogan/trainingrecord/books.md

 # CLR via C# by Jeffrey Richter

-# Refactoring: Improving the Design of Existing Code by Martin Fowler
+# Refactoring: Improving the Design of Existing Code by Martin Fowler 19/05/20

 # Mastering Regular Expressions by Jeffrey Friedl 03/08/20

 # How To Write Unmaintainable Code by Roedy Green 07/08/20

-# The Subtle Art of Not Giving a F\*ck by Mark manson 17/08/20
+# The Subtle Art of Not Giving a F\*ck by Mark Manson 17/08/20